 - Logging and metrics data are stored on your GCP Project and accessed via a tool such as Stackdriver or whatever you choose to use.

-- Trace, analytics and deployment status data, on the other hand, is stored in the hybrid management plane and you access it via Apigee services such as the hybrid UI or Apigee APIs.
+- Debug, analytics and deployment status data, on the other hand, is stored in the hybrid management plane and you access it via Apigee services such as the hybrid UI or Apigee APIs.

 The following table summarizes the data collected by the data collection pod: